avdarekar/maude-modeling/README.md

 - random_forest_LSA.R: random forest modeling using cleaned dataset and latent semantic analysis results

 ## Obtaining Data
 The data was obtained from the [FDA MAUDE database](https://www.fda.gov/medical-devices/mandatory-reporting-requirements-manufacturers-importers-and-device-user-facilities/about-manufacturer-and-user-facility-device-experience-maude).

+## Installation
+To successfully run the scripts locally:
+1. Clone this repo.
+2. Install the following R libraries: tidyverse, ranger, MASS, pROC, rstudioapi.

+## Usage
+Run the scripts in RStudio.